isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **\[MOE HQ\]**

-**<u>MOE Innergy (Schools) and Outstanding Innovator Awards Judge</u>**
+**<u>MOE Innergy (Schools) and Outstanding Innovator Awards Judge</u>**&nbsp;

 Hiring Division: HSLD

 **<u>Job Description</u>**

-• The jobholder will be involved in the assessment of the MOE Innergy (Schools) Award and Outstanding Innovator Award (Schools/HQ/Statutory Boards) which recognises individuals/teams who are important in driving innovation at their workplaces and beyond.
+• The jobholder will be involved in the assessment of the MOE Innergy (Schools) Award and Outstanding Innovator Award (Schools/HQ/Statutory Boards) which recognises individuals/teams who are important in driving innovation at their workplaces and beyond.&nbsp;

-• This requires in-depth knowledge of the unique operating environment in schools and Ministry HQ to provide systemic-level perspectives when evaluating initiatives submitted by different schools across different academic levels and job areas.
+• This requires in-depth knowledge of the unique operating environment in schools and Ministry HQ to provide systemic-level perspectives when evaluating initiatives submitted by different schools across different academic levels and job areas.&nbsp;

-• The jobholder is expected to have knowledge and/or experience in the areas of Teaching & Learning (i.e., pedagogical/subject-based projects that enriches student learning) and Work Processes (i.e., internal administrative/operational improvement projects that benefit the students/staff/school) to be able to evaluate across the different categories.<br>
+• The jobholder is expected to have knowledge and/or experience in the areas of Teaching &amp; Learning (i.e., pedagogical/subject-based projects that enriches student learning) and Work Processes (i.e., internal administrative/operational improvement projects that benefit the students/staff/school) to be able to evaluate across the different categories.<br>
 • Beyond evalution of awardees, the jobholder is also required to identify and recommend suitable projects to HQ Divisions for scaling at the Ministry-level.

-**Requirements:**
+**Requirements:**&nbsp;

-1. EO Scheme, Sup H/G (MX 9-equivalent).
+1. EO Scheme, Sup H/G (MX 9-equivalent).&nbsp;
-2. Knowledge and/or expertise in the areas of Teaching & Learning (i.e., pedagogical/subject-based projects that enriches student learning) and Work Processes (i.e., internal administrative/operational improvement projects that benefit the students/staff/school).
+2. Knowledge and/or expertise in the areas of Teaching &amp; Learning (i.e., pedagogical/subject-based projects that enriches student learning) and Work Processes (i.e., internal administrative/operational improvement projects that benefit the students/staff/school).&nbsp;

 **Period of Engagement:**